uQr/cordova-docs/tutorial-team-build/README.md

     ./node_modules/cordova/bin/cordova platform add android
 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The downside of this method is that you will end up installing the Cordova CLI each time you execute a “clean” build which will slow down your build times particularly on Windows as the CLI consists of around 25mb of content.
+The downside of this method is that you will end up installing the Cordova CLI each time you execute a "clean" build which will slow down your build times particularly on Windows as the CLI consists of around 25mb of content.

 ### Global Cache
 To avoid re-installing each time, you can take advantage of Visual Studio’s **taco.json** file and a node.js script to do the installation in a specific location that you then use to execute Cordova commands.

 1. Add an environment variable to your system (or build) called **CORDOVA\_CACHE** pointing to where you a "cache" of the different versions of the Cordova CLI used to build your projects.

-2. Add this node.js script to your project and call it “setup-cordova.js”:
+2. Add this node.js script to your project and call it "setup-cordova.js":

 	~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-    var fs = require('fs'),
+    var fs = require("fs"),
-        path = require('path'),
+        path = require("path"),
-        exec = require('child_process').exec;
+        exec = require("child_process").exec;

     // Load taco.json
     var taco = require("./taco.json");